yyygocodingyyy/weather-app/README.md

 >
 > **Code Challenge**
 >
-> *Must complete the following code challenge in order to advance to a phone interview:*
+>*Please write a simple Node.js+Express application that uses a class module, of your creation, to interface with*
 >
->
->
-> *Please write a simple Node.js+Express application that uses a class module, of your creation, to interface with*
->
 > *the Weather Underground API (https://www.wunderground.com/weather/api) to query the current temperature and conditions*
 >
 > *in Philadelphia, PA.
 The weather conditions text should be displayed on a web page that is served by the Express application.*
->
-> *Publish your code on github.com and send the URL for review.*
 >
 >
 >